Madhumitha-0801/To-Do-App-Developement/README.md

 * Styled the toggle button to change icons based on task status.

 # Challenges Faced:
-1 **Priority Placeholder Implementation:** Ensuring the placeholder option in the priority dropdown is correctly implemented and does not get selected as a valid option.
+**1. Priority Placeholder Implementation:** Ensuring the placeholder option in the priority dropdown is correctly implemented and does not get selected as a valid option.

-2 **Task Status Icons:** Integrating Font Awesome icons and ensuring they switch correctly between completed and pending statuses.
+**2. Task Status Icons:** Integrating Font Awesome icons and ensuring they switch correctly between completed and pending statuses.

-3 **Local Storage Integration:** Ensuring tasks are correctly saved and loaded from local storage, maintaining task priority and completion status.
+**3. Local Storage Integration:** Ensuring tasks are correctly saved and loaded from local storage, maintaining task priority and completion status.

 # Solutions Implemented:
-1 Used the disabled and hidden attributes for the placeholder option in the dropdown to ensure it is not selectable.
+- Used the disabled and hidden attributes for the placeholder option in the dropdown to ensure it is not selectable.

-2 Implemented a function to toggle task completion status and dynamically update the icon class using JavaScript.
+- Implemented a function to toggle task completion status and dynamically update the icon class using JavaScript.

-3 Utilized JSON parsing and stringifying methods to store and retrieve tasks from local storage, maintaining their properties.
+- Utilized JSON parsing and stringifying methods to store and retrieve tasks from local storage, maintaining their properties.

 # Learnings:
-1 Gained a deeper understanding of manipulating the DOM using JavaScript.
+- Gained a deeper understanding of manipulating the DOM using JavaScript.

-2 Learned how to effectively use local storage for persisting data across sessions.
+- Learned how to effectively use local storage for persisting data across sessions.

-3 Enhanced skills in CSS for creating responsive and user-friendly interfaces.
+- Enhanced skills in CSS for creating responsive and user-friendly interfaces.

-4 Improved knowledge in handling user input and dynamically updating the UI based on user actions.
+- Improved knowledge in handling user input and dynamically updating the UI based on user actions.

 # Project Update:
-1 The TO-DO app is now fully functional with all required features implemented.
+- The TO-DO app is now fully functional with all required features implemented.

-2 Users can add, edit, delete, and prioritize tasks.
+- Users can add, edit, delete, and prioritize tasks.

-3 Task status can be toggled between completed and pending, with visual feedback using Font Awesome icons.
+- Task status can be toggled between completed and pending, with visual feedback using Font Awesome icons.

-4 All tasks are saved to local storage, ensuring data persistence.
+- All tasks are saved to local storage, ensuring data persistence.

-5 The app has been tested for basic functionality and usability.
+- The app has been tested for basic functionality and usability.

 Next steps could include further testing, implementing additional features such as task deadlines or categories, and optimizing the app for performance and